Kankoda/website/collections/_emojikit-features/emoji.md

 "👍".isSingleEmoji              // true
 ```

-These extensions are used to power many features in the library, but can be used stand-alone as well.
+These extensions are used to power many library features, but can be used stand-alone as well.